lbl-srg/obc/specification/source/codeGeneration.rst

    node modelica-json/validation.js -f filename.json

 Control providers can use the JSON Schema as a specification to develop a translator to a control product line.
-If JSON Files are the starting point, then they must validate against the schema.
+If JSON files are the starting point, then they should first validate the JSON files against the JSON Schema, as this ensures that the input files to the translator are valid.

 .. _sec_cdl_ssp: